jhuapl-boss/ingest-client/README.md

 		```

 ## Plugins

-To enable support for many different ways to organize data and many different types of file formats, plugins are used to convert tile indicies to a file handle for uploading.
+To enable support for many different ways to organize data and many different types of file formats, plugins are used to convert tile indices to a file handle for uploading.
 Some plugins have been initially provided as an example:

 - [CATMAID](http://catmaid.readthedocs.io/en/stable/tile_sources.html) File-based image stack
 	- `path_processor``class` = "ingest.plugins.filesystem.CatmaidFileImageStackPathProcessor"